 #19.
 Spring Picture

-Using cotton wool, straws, popsicle sticks, paint and glue, you can create a colourful Spring picture that could be framed and hung on the wall.
+Using cotton wool, straws, popsicle sticks, paint and glue, you can create a colourful Spring picture, just like Artsy Craftsy Mom did.
+It could be framed and hung on the wall.

 You could add some Spring lambs using white cotton wool with black paint dots for eyes.